-The latest version of WOFpy is available for download via Github (https://github.com/swtools/WOFpy).
+The latest version of WOFpy is available for download via Github (https://github.com/ODM2/WOFpy).
 Once downloaded, you can follow the following steps to get WOFpy and its dependencies installed and to start and access the example web services that come pre-packaged with WOFpy.

 From a conceptual point of view, WOFpy can be compared to a restaurant that serves data.
 Data consumers are the restaurant customers.
 The data providers create the agricultural produce (i.e. raw data) and stock the pantry (i.e. provider’s database).
 However before the produce can be consumed they need to be first prepared into a palatable form (i.e. WaterML).
 This requires a restaurant (i.e. WOFpy) with a smart catering staff (i.e. WOFpy components) to select, cook and serve (i.e. extract, transform and load) the dishes.